 Grant Shapps forced to cancel Ukraine trip due to threat of Russian missile attack

+Grant Shapps forced to cancel Ukraine port trip due to threat of Russian missile attack

 British intelligence warned UK defence minister Grant Shapps that there was a threat of Russian missile strikes against him